fcamara7/GeneidTRAINerDocker/README.md

 git clone https://github.com/fcamara7/GeneidTRAINerDocker.git

+You must also naturally have a recent version of docker installed in your system (https://docs.docker.com/install/).

-To start the docker container GeneidTRAINerDocker type the following:
+Once docker is installed in you system and in order build the docker container GeneidTRAINerDocker type the following:

 **docker build -t  geneidtrainerdocker .**

-In order to see what the command line for the program type:
+In order to see the actual command line for the training pipeline type:

 **docker run -it geneidtrainerdocker**
 _Usage: /scripts/geneidTRAINer4docker.pl -species H.sapiens -gff `<gffname>` -fastas `<fastasname>` -results `<results_dir>` -reduced `<yes/no>` -userdata `<configfilenamepath> (optional)` -branch `<pathmemefilename profile#> (optional)`_